fbpx

 Coral charm peonies prefer full sun.
 In areas with extreme heat, partial shade could be beneficial.
 For the most part, however, these peonies enjoy the warm, bright full sun.

-Plant coral charm peonies three feet apart from one another.
+Plant peonies three feet apart from one another.
 You will not want to plant them closer together because then you will run into issues with the moisture.
 Not giving them enough room will result in poor air circulation.
-Without enough air circulation, the disease is sure to develop.

 Stem support for Coral Charm peonies